BDS-SDU/vdoram-artifacts/CompatCircuit/Experiments/README.md

 ### 4. Multi Party Computation Stage (config-e1-n2, config-e1-n4)

-The procedure for executing the 2-party and 4-party experiments is analogous to the single-party case, with modifications to the configuration file and execution script.
+The procedure for executing the 2-party and 4-party computation stages is analogous to the single-party case, with slight differences in the configuration file and execution script.

 #### For 2 Parties (config-e1-n2):